vvk130/TripNetReactBackend/README.md

 - Adding a station
 - Paginated Search
 - See items on map
-- Pagination Details from Journey Data
+- Station Details from Journey Data

 ## In progress